1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Common Symptoms

-• A sense of pressure or fullness in the rectal area
+• The sensation of fullness or pressure of the rectal area

 Causes

-• Diverticulosis (small pouches in the colon wall)
+• Diverticulosis (small holes, which emerge along the colon wall)

 Treatment